UmarGhouse/mailing-list-tools/README.md

     **Do note that these tools are only equipped to manipulate files in the mail merge format which is exported from the [frontier-app](https://frontier-app.herokuapp.com/)**

-    It is advised that you use the `Export this mailing list for SendGrid` option when exporting a mailing list from the app
+    It is advised that you use the `Export this mailing list for SendGrid` option when exporting a mailing list from the app to be used with these tools (See the [Testing](#Testing) section below).

 4. Then run: